bbusenius/Temporal-Mark/README.md

 # Temporal Mark

-A sophisticated time tracking ecosystem that bridges human-readable Markdown files with powerful automation.
-Temporal Mark delivers the immediacy of manual editing, the efficiency of a comprehensive CLI, and seamless AI integration through MCP, making time tracking as natural as taking notes, yet as powerful as enterprise analytics.
+A time tracking ecosystem that bridges human-readable Markdown files with powerful automation.
+Temporal Mark delivers the immediacy of manual editing, efficiency of a comprehensive CLI, and seamless AI integration through MCP, making time tracking as natural as taking notes, yet with the power and sophistication of machine intelligence.
+Optional AI summarization distills key achievements into clear, strategic reports, making it a snap to document and communicate your accomplishments.

 ![Temporal Mark Workflow](docs/images/workflow-demo.png)
 _Complete workflow demonstration: Interactive CLI entry → Seamless AI integration via Claude Code → Human-readable Markdown storage → Instant analytics_

-If you don't want to use AI or the CLI, you can still use Temporal Mark by manually creating and editing Markdown files.
+Temporal Mark is designed to be as flexible as possible.
+If you don't want to use AI or the CLI for logging time, you can still use Temporal Mark by manually creating and editing Markdown files.
+As long as your files are formatted correctly, you will still have access to all of the reporting functionality that Temporal Mark provides.

 ## Overview

-Temporal Mark combines the simplicity of Markdown with the power of automated analysis.
-It stores time logs in human-readable Markdown files while providing a CLI interface for data entry and sophisticated reporting capabilities.
+Temporal Mark stores time logs in human-readable Markdown files while providing a CLI interface for data entry and detailed reporting capabilities.

 ### Key Features